🧰 Quelle vitesse choisir pour une ponceuse à ongles ?

 ⚙ Practical tips for optimal use

-• Start at a low speed : For regular clients, adjust the speed based on their cuticle type.
-For new clients, start at a lower speed to gauge their skin's reaction.
+• Start at low speed : For regular clients, adjust the speed according to their cuticle type.
+For new clients, start at a lower speed to assess their skin's reaction.

-• Use appropriate burrs : Ceramic or diamond burrs are recommended for their smoothness and efficiency.
+• Use appropriate strawberries : Ceramic or diamond burs are recommended for their smoothness and efficiency.

 • Apply minimal pressure : Excessive pressure can lead to overheating and injury.

-• Maintain strict hygiene : Clean strawberries regularly to prevent the accumulation of dust and bacteria.
+• Maintain rigorous hygiene : Clean the strawberries regularly to prevent the accumulation of dust and bacteria.

-• Monitor the temperature : If the cutter gets too hot, stop and let it cool to avoid burns.
+• Monitor the temperature : If the strawberry becomes too hot, stop and let it cool to avoid burns.

 📌 In summary

-Choosing the right speed for your nail file depends on the type of cuticle, the depth of the pocket, and the thickness of the nail.
-Adjusting the speed accordingly is essential to ensure a quality, safe, and comfortable manicure for the client.
+The choice of speed for your nail drill depends on the type of cuticle, the depth of the pocket, and the thickness of the nail.
+It is essential to adjust the speed according to these parameters to guarantee a quality manicure that is safe and comfortable for the client.

-Would you like recommendations on specific bits to use for each cuticle type or tips on maintaining your nail drill?
+Would you like recommendations on the specific drill bits to use for each type of cuticle, or advice on maintaining your nail drill?

 Leave a comment